Next Club Nights:

-A very exciting play selection took place on Thursday 20th March.
-With a record number of members present, all four plays put forward were warmly received.
-However, only two could be selected.
-In the September slot, Dealer's Choice by Patrick Marber, to be directed by Pete Woodward.
-In the December slot, Sleeping Beauty by Mark Wakeman, to be directed by Roger Wallsgrove.
+In March, plays selected were: September slot, Dealer's Choice by Patrick Marber, to be directed by Pete Woodward; December slot, Sleeping Beauty by Mark Wakeman, to be directed by Roger Wallsgrove.
 Congratulations to the directors and to Mark for writing another full length pantomime.

 All England Theatre Festival March 2014